 Lebanese Baklava syrup is made with a combination of sugar, water, rose water and sometimes orange blossoms water.
 Both countries use walnuts as their preferred nut.

-What Kind of Nuts Are In Traditional Baklava Recipe?
+What Kind of Nuts Are In a Traditional Baklava Recipe?

 Traditional Greek Baklava is made with walnuts.
 Turkish Baklava is made with pistachio nuts.

-For detailed recipe instructions, check the printable recipe card at the bottom of this post.
+These are the highlights of how to make baklava.
+For detailed instructions, check the printable recipe card at the bottom of this post.

-- Assemble the baklava: Step by step instruction (layer by layer) below.
+- Assemble the baklava: Please check the step by step instruction on how to layer the pastry and nuts below.

-- Score: With the tip of a knife, cut only a few of the top layers of phyllo.
+- Score: With the tip of a very sharp knife, cut only a few of the top layers of phyllo.
 This makes cutting the baked dessert much easier!

 - Bake: Bake until golden brown.